Axlefublr/glaza/README.md

   list    Print the entire contents of your watch later file
 ```

 You can use `-h`/`--help` anywhere!
-If you want to learn about the flags of a specific subcommand, run something like `floral_barrel show watch --help`
+If you want to learn about the flags of a specific subcommand, run something like `glaza show watch --help`

 ## Examples

 I watched the Baki anime, so I start not at chapter 1 of the manga.
 I make use of the `--git` flag to only make one commit for adding it.
 ```
-floral_barrel show new -s "Baki Dou" -l "this would be the link" floral_barrel --git show set ep -s "Baki Dou" -e 69
+glaza show new -s "Baki Dou" -l "this would be the link" glaza --git show set ep -s "Baki Dou" -e 69
 ```
 Adding a name this long isn't that big of a deal because of shell history.
 ```
-floral_barrel --git wl add -s 'Richard Hammack — Book of Proof'
+glaza --git wl add -s 'Richard Hammack — Book of Proof'
 ```
 The website I set initially isn't as good as another one I found, so I updated the link.
 ```
-floral_barrel --git show set link -s "One Piece Manga" -l "this is once again a link"
+glaza --git show set link -s "One Piece Manga" -l "this is once again a link"
 ```
 Good movie.
 ```
-floral_barrel --git show finish -s 'Lord of War'
+glaza --git show finish -s 'Lord of War'
 ```

 ## Install

 ```
-cargo install floral_barrel
+cargo install glaza
 ```

 `cargo-binstall` and `cargo-quickinstall` are also supported